AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

 ```

 - **Purpose:** Allows users to view and manage their password history securely.

 - **Components:**
   - **QListWidget:** Displays a list of previously generated passwords along with the date they were added.
   - **Export Button:** Enables users to export their password history to a text file for record-keeping or auditing purposes.

+- **Functionality:**
+  - **Viewing History:** Lists all stored passwords in an encrypted format, ensuring privacy.
+  - **Exporting History:** Facilitates the creation of a text file containing password histories, which can be saved to a user-specified location.

 #### Options Tab